maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/index.rst

 Inventory
 =========

-Inside inventory there are a groups of entities organize by responsabilitie accordly architecture point of view.
+It can organize your inventory by architecture responsabilities.

 .. image:: ../../../_static/screen/dashboard.png
    :alt: Maestro Server - Dashboard